 While one mega data center may have a large carbon footprint, its use of technology and systems pales in comparison to all the servers used by small businesses across the country.
 As you might imagine, small-to-medium-sized companies don’t have access to the same energy-efficient technology that major corporations employ — and those on-site server rooms take up a lot of space and plenty of energy needs.

 Of course, the cloud isn’t just for smartphones and PC and laptop backups.
 Small businesses are opting out of using local storage and instead are adopting enterprise-level cloud-based services like those sold by Mozy.
-Removing server rooms from small-to-medium-sized companies — and instead turning to cloud-based technology — allows data to be accessed anywhere, anytime.
+Removing server rooms from small-to-medium-sized companies and instead turning to cloud-based technology.
+It therefore allows data to be accessed anywhere and at anytime.

 Anyone who has ever assembled their own PC knows there are two ways to cool a CPU — by using a heatsink and fan, or a liquid pump and radiator.
 The latter means is more expensive upfront, but reduces heat much easier and faster.
 Likewise, data centers produce a lot of heat, which takes even more energy to cool.